 Patron

-Similar to donors, and can refer to high level donors or financial backers on the website Patreon.
-For examples of patrons, see below.
+Similar to donors, and can refer to high-level donors or financial backers on the website Patreon.
+For examples of patrons, see below. you can be a patron for me and support the creation of content just like this by clicking below.

 501c3